thomasclarke1969/documentation/atlas/ios/custom-payload.md

     }
     ```

-5. Implement `reuseIdentifierForMessage` `ATLConversationViewControllerDataSource` method
+5. Implement `reuseIdentifierForMessage` DataSource method
     This is where we tell Atlas to use the custom cell when the message contains the custom mimetype.

     ```objective-c